 - 16 oz of Baby Bella mushrooms, sliced (you can use 8 oz instead if you want less mushrooms but I prefer it loaded with them)

-- 1/4 cup of a dry white wine (like a Chardonnay or you can use white cooking wine too)
+- 1/4 cup dry white wine (like a Chardonnay or you can use white cooking wine too)

-- 1 tbsp of dijon mustard (like Grey Poupon – and don’t worry, for if you hate mustard, you won’t taste it.
+- 1 tablespoon dijon mustard (like Grey Poupon – and don’t worry, for if you hate mustard, you won’t taste it.
 It simply brings out more flavor in the sauce once combined with the other ingredients)

-- 1.5 cups of beef broth (I use 2 tsp of Beef Better Than Bouillon + 1.5 cups of water)
+- 1 1/2 cups beef broth (I use 2 tsp of Beef Better Than Bouillon + 1.5 cups of water)

-- 1 packet of dry onion dip/soup mix (like the kind you’d use for dips – there are many varieties and I used an Onion Mushroom flavor)
+- 1 (1-ounce) packet dry onion dip/soup mix (like the kind you’d use for dips – there are many varieties and I used an Onion Mushroom flavor)

-- 5.2 oz of Boursin Garlic & Herb (SECRET INGREDIENT!
-If you can’t find the Boursin which is usually located in the deli section of your supermarket near the fancy cheeses and cured meats, use 5 oz of a brick of cream cheese )
+- 5.2-ounce package of Boursin (SECRET INGREDIENT!
+If you can’t find the Boursin which is usually located in the deli section of your supermarket near the fancy cheeses and cured meats, use 5 oz of a brick of cream cheese.
+You can also make mine.)

 - Now, add the onion to the pot with the already heated oil and butter and let cook for 2 minutes and then add the mushrooms and let cook for 3 minutes more.
-Then, add in the garlic and cook for another minute
+Then, add in the garlic and cook for 1 more minute.

 - Lastly, add in the beef broth and thyme and stir well followed by adding back in the browned beef